tslocke/hobo/doc/manual/ajax.markdown

 confusion, drop the part-locals attribute.
 Without it you will need to ensure that the instance variable is declared in both of the relevant controller actions.

-# old rapid form documentation

-Rapid Forms provides various tags that make it quick and easy to produce working new or edit forms.

-### Overview

-The main tags are:

- - `<form>`, which acts like the dumb HTML tag if you provide the `action` attribute, and picks up various Rapid smarts otherwise.

- - `<input>`, which automatically choses an appropriate form control based on the type of the date.

-### Ajax Attributes

-Several of the tags in this taglib support the following set of ajax attributes:

- - update: one or more DOM ID's (comma separated string or an array) to be updated as part of the ajax call.
-Default - no update.

-   NOTE: yes that's *DOM ID's* not part-names.
-A common source of confusion because by default the part name and DOM ID are the same.

- - params: a hash of name/value pairs that will be converted to HTTP parameters in the ajax request

- - confirm: a message to be displayed in a JavaScript confirm dialog.
-By default there is no confirm dialog

- - message: a message to be displayed in the Ajax progress spinner.
-Default: "Saving..."

- - spinner-next-to: DOM ID of an element to position the ajax progress spinner next to.

-### Ajax Callbacks

-The following attributes are also supported by all the ajax tags.
-Set them to fragments of javascript to have that script executed at various points in the ajax request cycle:

- - success: script to run on successful completion of the request

- - failure: script to run on a request failure

- - complete: script to run on completion, regardless of success or failure.